awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 }
 ```

-For more information about product information, see [Automated Discovery of Resource Inventory](https://docs.aws.amazon.com/license-manager/latest/userguide/automated-discovery.html) in the *AWS License Manager User Guide*\.
+For more information about product information, see [Automated discovery of resource inventory](https://docs.aws.amazon.com/license-manager/latest/userguide/automated-discovery.html) in the *AWS License Manager User Guide*\.

-For more information about the `--cli-input` parameter, see [Generating AWS CLI Skeleton and Input Parameters from a JSON or YAML Input File](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-skeleton.html) in the *AWS CLI User Guide*\.
+For more information about the `--cli-input` parameter, see [Generating AWS CLI skeleton and input parameters from a JSON or YAML input file](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-skeleton.html) in the *AWS CLI User Guide*\.

-### Licensing Oracle Multi\-AZ Deployments<a name="Oracle.Concepts.Licensing.MAZ"></a>
+### Licensing Oracle Multi\-AZ deployments<a name="Oracle.Concepts.Licensing.MAZ"></a>

 Amazon RDS supports Multi\-AZ deployments for Oracle as a high\-availability, failover solution\.
 We recommend Multi\-AZ for production workloads\.
-For more information, see [High Availability \(Multi\-AZ\) for Amazon RDS](Concepts.MultiAZ.md)\.
+For more information, see [High availability \(Multi\-AZ\) for Amazon RDS](Concepts.MultiAZ.md)\.

 If you use the Bring Your Own License model, you must have a license for both the primary DB instance and the standby DB instance in a Multi\-AZ deployment\.

-## Migrating Between Oracle Editions<a name="Oracle.Concepts.EditionsMigrating"></a>
+## Migrating between Oracle editions<a name="Oracle.Concepts.EditionsMigrating"></a>

 For the BYOL model, you can migrate from any Standard Edition \(SE, SE1, or SE2\) to Enterprise Edition \(EE\), assuming you have an unused Oracle license appropriate for the edition and class of DB instance that you plan to run\.
 You can't migrate from Enterprise Edition to other editions\.